NeuroanatomyAndConnectivity/DirectionalityIndicator/README.md

 cd /path/to/DirectionalityIndicator
 # As we use out-of-source builds: Change to the build sub-directory
 cd build
 # Allow CMake to build and update the Makefiles.
-Use this command everytime you do a git pull.
+# -> Use this command everytime you do a git pull.
+# -> CMake will complain about missing depenencies.
 cmake ../src
 # Build using make
 make